matuzo/HTMHell/hell/adventcalendar/2025/33/index.md

 Why?
 According to MDN, you did everything right.

 # The problem with abbr
-The biggest problem with the `<abbr>` element is that it behaves completely inconsistently across browsers, and some assistive technologies do not read parts of it at all.
+The biggest problem with the `<abbr>` element is that its `title` attribute behaves completely inconsistently across browsers, and some assistive technologies do not read parts of it at all.
 Adrian Roselli has already run extensive tests on his blog article “[Using abbr Element with title Attribute](https://adrianroselli.com/2024/01/using-abbr-element-with-title-attribute.html#Testing)” showing that the `title` attribute on `<abbr>` elements is not announced by assistive technologies.

 On top of that, the `title` attribute is a problem on touch devices — there is simply no way to access it on a smartphone.
 It only appears on hover, and hover does not exist on touchscreens.